notpushkin/mkdocs-alabaster/docs/guide.md

 ### `extra.show_powered_by`

-Show “Powwered by” message, mentioning MkDocs and this theme.
+Show “Powered by” message, mentioning MkDocs and this theme.
 Default: true.

 ### Example